reTHINK-project/dev-hyperty-toolkit/README.md

 reTHINK Project provides a Javascript framework to build and deliver Real Time Communication Microservices in end-user devices (browsers and standalone mobile apps) and in Network edge servers (NodeJS):

-* **Hyperty** is a the so called Javascript Microservice that communicates through P2P Data Synchronisation with mimimum usage of back-end services; A Hyperty must be deployed in a runtime (as mentioned in an end-user device or Network edge server).
+* **Hyperty** is similar to an Agent or a Bot that performs tasks on user's behalf, by communicating through P2P Data Synchronisation with other Hyperties.
+Some examples (see demos), are:

+  - the Hyperty Connector that uses WebRTC to manage video calls between users;

+  - the Group Chat Hyperty (name says it all);

+  - the myBracelet Hyperty, is a sensing Hyperty that encapsulates a Bracelet, by collecting and publishing data from it

+  - the myContext Hyperty is a Big Data Hyperty that uses data published by different sensing Hyperties (like the myBracelet Hyperty) to infer and calculate more meaningful Contextual data about the user.

-* **Protocol on-the-fly** is used by Hyperties to support seamless interoperability without federation or standardisation of network protocols;
+* **Protocol on-the-fly** is used by Hyperties to support interoperability with other Hyperties from other domains, without requiring federation or standardisation of network protocols;
 * Hyperties are **Trustful**.
 Hyperties are decoupled from the User Identity, which can be securely asserted by existing IDPs (Identity Provider), when communicating with other Hyperties.

 In case you want want to know more details about reTHINK, have a look [here](docs/tutorials/readme.md)